 The beef fillet entree followed at 18:26.

-The food tasted good and the steak was prepared medium, which is about the most one can hope for in business class.
+The food tasted good and the steak was prepared medium, which is about the most one can hope for in business class on most airlines.
 The service was professional and courteous.
-I liked that all courses were served on linen and not fake wood trays as in DeltaOne.
+I liked that all courses were served on linen and not fake wood trays as used to be the case on China Eastern’s SkyTeam partner Delta.

 The FAs then brought a cart with dessert options.